tsohil/jQuery-Form-Validator/README.md

+# jQuery Form Validator

-**jQuery Form Validator** is a feature rich jQuery plugin that makes it easy to validate user input while keeping your HTML markup clean from javascript code.
+With this feature rich jQuery plugin it becomes easy to validate user input while keeping your HTML markup clean from javascript code.
 Even though this plugin has **a wide range of validation functions** it's designed to require as little bandwidth as possible.
 This is achieved by grouping together validation functions in "modules", making it possible for the programmer to load **only those functions that's needed** to validate a